Who is Japan's King of the Hill?

 Prefecture(s): Nagano, Gifu

-If its peak had been only 2 average women’s size taller, this would have been Japan’s second highest mountain.
-Being more rocky than most of Japan’s other mountains, climbing Mt.
+Mt.
+Okuhotaka is a close competitor for the number 2 slot of the highest mountains in Japan.
+In fact, if its peak had been only two average women’s size taller, this would have been Japan’s second-highest mountain.
+Being rockier than most of Japan’s other mountains, climbing Mt.
 Okuhotaka is not recommended if you are not an advanced climber.
+The area is a popular resort destination because of its stunning mountains, valleys, rivers, and volcanic craters.

 Height: 3,189m (10,463.0 ft)